oorestisime/gatsby-source-instagram/README.md

 # gatsby-source-instagram

-Source plugin for scraping data from instagram public profiles and creating nodes providing their id, all thumbnails available and their likes count.
+Source plugin for scraping data from instagram public profiles and creating nodes providing their id, all thumbnails available, original image, their likes count, and a localFile to use the sharp plugin.
 Since it uses the public website without any api keys, the plugin can only get last 12 photos posted.